top of page

 Daughter discovers murder-suicide

-This is the question that may have been asked by May Kathleen Lees when she came home from work on the evening of 6th December, 1944.
+This is the question that may have been asked by May Kathleen Lees when she came home from work on the evening of 6th December 1944.

-As May stepped into the Enfield home she shared with her mother and elderly aunt, after 6pm on that fateful day, she had no idea of the scene that would greet her.
+As May stepped into the Enfield home she shared with her mother and elderly aunt, she had no idea of the scene that would greet her.
+After 6 PM on that fateful day, she entered the laundry or washroom and discovered her mother, Clara Evelyn Lees (nee Shepherd), aged 63, hanging from a rafter.

-After cutting her mother down and calling the authorities, she went to check on her aunt, Frances Mary Lees, 81, who had been bed-ridden for the past six months, only to find her close to death in a pool of blood.
+This was not the end of the tragedy, however.
+After cutting her mother down and calling the authorities, May went to check on her aunt, Frances Mary Lees, aged 81.
+Frances had been bedridden for the past six months.
+To May's horror, she found her aunt close to death in a pool of blood.

-Her head had severe lacerations and bruising about the face and head and a blood-stained axe, with grey hairs adhered to it, lay at the foot of the bed.
+Frances had severe lacerations and bruising on her face and head.
+A blood-stained axe, with grey hairs adhered to it, lay at the foot of the bed.
+Frances was in such a bad state that she could not give an account of how she received her injuries or from whom.

-Clara had suffered from a heart condition and was not getting much sleep while looking after Frances and it was believed this may have pushed her to perform such a tragic act.
+Police believe Clara attacked her sister-in-law, Frances, while she was lying in bed.
+Afterward, Clara hung herself in the laundry.
+Clara had suffered from a heart condition and was not getting much sleep while caring for Frances.
+It is believed that this stress may have pushed her to commit such a tragic act.

 Courtesy Findagrave